tberthelot-repositories/PDF_Extract/README.md

 # PDF_Extract
-Command line utility to extrafct highlighted text and notes from PDF files
+Command line utility to extract highlighted text and notes from PDF files